natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Saetta%20P-494.md

 The guided missiles are the Saetta's most unique feature.
 This missile can be used to attack ships quite effectively (usually it can destroy a smaller vessel in one hit), and is also very capable of destroying enemy aircraft, thanks to its proximity fuse.
 When using the missile, remember that the launcher cannot point directly forwards, and that the enemy must be near the sides or rear of the vessel before a firing solution is achieved.
 Also keep in mind that the missile is not very fast (280 m/s), and that it can take a considerable amount of time to reach the target.

 As for the main cannons, the Saetta's 40 mm Bofors are great for dealing with smaller boats.
-They can be used to sink destroyers, but it will usually take a considerable length of time to do so.
+They can also be used to harass destroyers by repeatedly disabling their guns, though with some considerable effort.
 The Saetta is equipped with a radar, and has a lead indicator for use in an anti-air role.
-The lead indicator, when used with the vehicle's 40 mm cannons, makes dealing with aircraft a breeze.
+The lead indicator, when used with the vehicle's 40 mm cannons and proximity fuses, makes dealing with aircraft a breeze.

 This vessel has quite a high top speed, and is often able to reach favourable positions on the map before the enemy.
 This speed can also be used to help the vessel outflank the enemy and take them by surprise.